How Much Does It Cost To Build a Mobile App?

 iOS

-iOS is an operating system developed by Apple exclusively for its product line of mobile devices including the iPhone, iPad, and Apple Watch.
+iOS is an operating system developed by Apple exclusively for its product line of mobile devices, including the iPhone, iPad, and Apple Watch.

-iOS app development ecosystem
+The iOS app development ecosystem includes:

 • iOS SDK